 With the Visual Workflow Builder, SharpSpring offers an interface for you to develop and visualize the journeys for your leads.
-Point-and-click to build and expand even the most complex automation tasks, including triggers, filters, and actions.
-You can use the Visual Workflow Builder to construct diagrams of your leads' journeys to better understand the paths they are taking toward conversion.
+Build simple or complex automation workflows using a combination of triggers and/or filters to fire off actions or action groups.
+You can use the Visual Workflow Builder to construct diagrams of your leads' journeys to control the paths they are taking toward conversion.
 This article will provide information on the various aspects of the Visual Workflow Builder.

 The following user roles can create visual workflows: